BettyRain/blockchain_project5/README.md

 GET /patient <br />
 WebPage to write DocID <br />
 POST /patient <br />
-See information about a particular patient
+See information about a particular patient from a particular doctor

 ### Use Case Diagram